kajjagtenberg/go-commando/README.md

 ## License

-This project is licensed under the MIT license.
+This project is licensed under the MIT license - Copyright (c) 2021 Kaj Jagtenberg.
 See the [LICENSE.md](LICENSE.md) file for details